thecountofzero/tracker/README.md

 **original** ````Tracker.original()````

-Retrieves the original value of the form element when Tracker was initialized
+Retrieves the original value of the form element when Tracker was initialized.
+If "initFromLinkedObj" is set, this will be the value set from the linkedObj

 **changed** ````Tracker.changed()````